-- The objective of this project is to ensure that further occurrence of ground subsidence and tensional cracks will be prevented to an acceptable level for the tea plantation land section and road section.
-The remediation may secure the cost of road rehabilitation from future ground subsidence in the area. - Tea plantation activities of the Hopton Estate and other life line activities of people in the area will be benefited largely by this mitigation. - Main income of the occupants in the area is from tea leave plucking at the affected slope area.
-Due to the risk of land subsidizing, harvesting tea leaves would be difficult would reduce the income of the households.
-Hence the project will enhance the cultivation of tea and there by household economic activities will be benefited.
+- This site is currently posing a severe risk on the commuters from falling rocks and debris during rainy season.
+The objective of this project is to ensure that further occurrence of slope failures will be prevented to an acceptable level and ensure safety of the settlement area and road section.
+The remediation may secure the cost of road rehabilitation from future slope failures in the area. - Ibbanaoya stream at downslope will not be blocked by debris depositions of slope failures. - Main income of the occupants in the area is from home garden activities at the affected slope area.
+Due to the risk of slope failure, harvesting commercial crops such as pepper would be difficult would reduce the income of the household.
+Hence the project will enhance the cultivation of crops and there by household economic activities will be benefited.